 Canyonlands National Park preserves the canyons, buttes, mesas, and arches that have been carved out by the Colorado and Green Rivers.
 This park also contains rock art of the Ancient Pueblo peoples.

 The park covers 337,000 acres, making it the largest national park in Utah.
 It is also the least visited park in Utah.
-In 2019, there were 733,000 visitors.
-Arches National Park, its nearby neighbor, had almost 1 million more visitors!!
+In 2022, there were 780,000 visitors.
+Arches National Park, its nearby neighbor, had almost the double amount of visitors!!
 And these two parks are just 45 minutes apart.
-If you ask me, those 1 million people had no idea what they are missing.
+If you ask me, a lot of people have no idea what they are missing.

 A Quick Geography Lesson